Tunisia's election credibility affected by candidate's detention: president

 Meanwhile, further questions over Karoui and his place in the vote were raised this week by reports in regional media that his team had signed a lobbying contract with a Canadian company that may have breached electoral finance rules.

-Reporting by Tarek Amara; writing by Angus McDowall; editing by David Clarke
+Reporting by Tarek Amara; writing by Angus McDowall; editing by David Clarke and Daniel Wallis